ericfernandesferreira/audio/README.txt

 Pulseaudio Version: 7.1
 Jack Version : 1.9.10
-FFMPEG Version: 2.8.1
+FFMPEG Version: 2.8.2

-This audio package is required to be installed before being compiled ambient environments and are also dependencies Audacious program and several others.
+This audio package is required to be installed before compiling environments desktops and also the are dependencies for programs like Audacious, VLC, Deadbeef, Mplayer, Qtractor among others.

 Requirements:
 - slackware64 current